manuel-calzolari/shapicant/README.rst

 - The dependence between predictor variables remains unchanged.
 - The number of permutations can be much smaller than the number of predictor variables for high dimensional datasets (unlike PFI [BRE]_) and there is no need to add shadow features (unlike Boruta [KUR]_).
-- Since the features set does not change, in the Spark implementation there is no need to change the features vector at each iteration.
+- Since the features set does not change during iterations, the distributed implementation is more straightforward.

 ------------
 Installation